vanessadamario/understanding_reasoning/README.md

 Change output_path

 ### Dataset generation
 Data can be generated using the *.sh scripts.
-The split from MNIST is needed, and can be found at this link https://www.dropbox.com/s/y4v5vmxqfqi42nz/MNIST_splits.zip?dl=0
+The split from MNIST is needed, look at the reproducibility section.

 ### Generate new experiments
 We go in the experiment_* folder (should better be called case_* folder, among the four)